1008 Hanover Street

 For Full Covid SOP for Reenactments, Click Here

-- Fall Skirmish, Battle of Antietam/Sharpsburg remains scheduled for September 12-13 on the Daniel Lady Farm.
+- Fall Skirmish, Battle of Antietam/Sharpsburg has been rescheduled for October 17th and 18th on the Daniel Lady Farm.

 - The Annual Civil War Artifact Show, the nation’s premier Civil War relic and collectors show, normally held at the end of June, has been rescheduled for September 26 - 27 at the Eisenhower All Star Complex.
 Brendan Synnamon, GBPA Vice President of Administration and the event’s coordinator, is working closely with the Eisenhower Complex to ensure the event follows PA Guidelines for COVID 19 control.